bharadx07/spellcheck-js/dictionary/README.md

-Raw dictionary files and words - Published in 2006.
+Raw dictionary files and words

 ---

-This dictionary is based on a subset of the original English wordlist created by Kevin Atkinson for Pspell and  Aspell and thus is covered by his original LGPL license.
-The affix file is a heavily modified version of the original english.aff file which was released as part of Geoff Kuenning's Ispell and as such is covered by his BSD license.

-Thanks to both authors for their wonderful work.
+This folder contains ```en_US.json``` - a massive 400k+ line JSON file that contains almost every english word.
+This is loaded to ensure that spelling checks are as accurate as possible.